holecekales/SunShade/README.md

 # SunShade

-SunShade is a Python script that triggers webhook on [Homebridge](https://homebridge.io) based on the position of the sun, cloud cover, and other environmental factors.
-It uses OpenWeatherMap API to get weather forecast, and Homebridge Webhooks ([Homebridge Webhooks](https://github.com/benzman81/homebridge-http-webhooks?tab=readme-ov-file#homebridge-http-webhooks)) to trigger contact switch.
-From there you can further automate (mostly like shutters) to prevent a glare in your home.
+SunShade is a Python script that triggers webhook on [Homebridge](https://homebridge.io).The script evaluates position of the sun, cloud cover, and other environmental factors to decide if the webhook should be triggered.
+The idea is to reduce sun glare in a house.
+It uses OpenWeatherMap API to get weather forecast, and Homebridge Webhooks ([Homebridge Webhooks](https://github.com/benzman81/homebridge-http-webhooks?tab=readme-ov-file#homebridge-http-webhooks)) to trigger contact switch,which than can be used to automate various Apple Homekit appliences.
+My intent is to automate window shades.

 ## Setup Instructions